cosmo-team/cosmo/README.md

 ## Why "Cosmo"?

-It is a nod to Seinfeld character Cosmo Kramer (whose name I'm reminded of often while working on this stuff).
-It is also a slight nod to the [ABySS][abyss] assembler, since most of the cosmos is an abyss.
+It is a reference to the Seinfeld character Cosmo Kramer (whose name I'm often reminded of while working on this stuff).
+It is also a nod to the [ABySS][abyss] assembler, since most of the cosmos is an abyss.
+Yeah...

 ## License